 Computation of the 14th month pay is similar to how the 13th month pay is computed.
 Section 7 of the bill sets the 14th month pay minimum amount to not less than one-half (1/2) of the employee’s total basic salary, which will be subject to the tax exemption cap of up to P82,000.

-Sotto clarified this in his interview with GMA News.
+Back when the bill was refiled, Sotto clarified this in an interview with GMA News.
 “In the bill that we are proposing, na pag hindi kaya ng kumpanya mo, huwag kang magbigay.
 Gano’n din naman ang 13th month pay.
 Pero iyong may kaya, at alam naman ng gobyerno kung sino ang may kaya, dapat magbigay naman.
 (If a company is not able to afford [the 14th month pay], they will not be required to do so.
 The same applies to 13th month pay.
 Those who can afford it, and the government knows who, should grant the 14th month pay.)”

 Netizens, on the other hand, are calling for more stringent measures in ensuring that workers get the right wage and benefits.
 They say that the government should prioritize investigating private companies that fail to provide minimum wage and government benefits among their employers, instead of adding a 14th month pay, which could further increase the price of commodities.